Burgers vortex

 In fluid dynamics, the Burgers vortex or Burgers–Rott vortex is an exact solution to the Navier–Stokes equations governing viscous flow, named after Jan Burgers and Nicholas Rott.
-The Burgers vortex describes a stationary, self-similar flow.
+The Burgers vortex describes a stationary, affine flow.

 An inward, radial flow, tends to concentrate vorticity in a narrow column around the symmetry axis, while an axial stretching causes the vorticity to increase.
 At the same time, viscous diffusion tends to spread the vorticity.
 The stationary Burgers vortex arises when the three effects are in balance.

 The Burgers vortex, apart from serving as an illustration of the vortex stretching mechanism, may describe such flows as tornados, where the vorticity is provided by continuous convection-driven vortex stretching.